mitchtabian/Poker-Stats/README.md

 	- Basically this would just extend the per-user analytics
 1. Are you sure you want to remove?
 1. Make new database diagrams using that thing aaron showed you.
+1. "Guest" feature.
+	- If someone wanted to track their analytics and the people they were playing with do not use the site.

 ## TODO (after app is fully functional)
 1. Optimize everything for mobile.